zijianhuang/TypeScriptCodeDOM/Readme.md

 1. [VBCodeProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.vbcodeprovider?view=dotnet-plat-ext-8.0)
 1. [JScriptCodeProvider](https://learn.microsoft.com/en-us/dotnet/api/microsoft.jscript.jscriptcodeprovider?view=dotnet-plat-ext-8.0)

 While JSCriptCodeProvider is good enough for generating JavaScript codes for Internet Explorer however IE had been discoutinued.
-TypeScriptCodeProvider provides extra benefits over a "JavaScript Provider":
+TypeScriptCodeProvider provides extra benefits over a "JavaScript Provider" through generating TypeScript codes:
 1. Strongly typed interfaces and function prototypes for validation during design time and compile time.
-1. Re-use some portion of CodeDOM codes if a code generator toolset like [WebApiClientGen](https://github.com/zijianhuang/webapiclientgen) and [OpenApiClientGen](https://github.com/zijianhuang/openapiclientgen) targets multiple OO languages.
+1. Re-use some portions of CodeDOM codes if a code generator toolset like [WebApiClientGen](https://github.com/zijianhuang/webapiclientgen) and [OpenApiClientGen](https://github.com/zijianhuang/openapiclientgen) targets multiple OO languages and multiple TypeScript libraries/frameworks.
 1. Naturally and inheriently adapt the evolution of the JavaScript standard as long as TypeScript will.
 1. Live well with TypeScript frameworks like Angular 2+ and Auralia.
-And with Angular Reactive Forms, [runtime validation](https://github.com/zijianhuang/webapiclientgen/wiki/Angular-Reactive-Forms) could become possible, similar to the use cases of using validation attributes to decorate a member property of a .NET class.
+And with Angular Reactive Forms, [runtime validation](https://github.com/zijianhuang/webapiclientgen/wiki/Angular-Reactive-Forms) could become possible, similar to the use cases of using [validation attributes to decorate a member property of a .NET class](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations).

 ![TypeScript CodeDOM logo](/Fonlow.TypeScriptCodeDomCore/TypeScriptCodeDOM64.png)